Hekstra-Lab/room-of-requirement/howto/APS_globusBioCARSTransfer.md

 This is how I have been transferring data from BioCARS to our persistent lab storage using Globus.
 To my knowledge, Globus is the fastest way to transfer data to/from the cluster.
 This is because the "endpoints" that are set up seem to have a rather high-speed internet connection.
 Our transfer speeds are typically ~200 MB/s.
-There are two steps to the process:

-1. Transfer from BioCARS to `/n/holyscratch01/hekstra_lab/Lab` using Globus
+> **_Update on Apr 25, 2024 by MH:_**
-2. Move/copy data from SCRATCH to persistent storage
+> - We have asked RC to set an endpoint of tier 1 storage on the Globus.
+In the same `FAS RC Holyoke Globus` collection, path is `/n/hekstra_lab/Lab/`.
+So now it is possible to directly transfer from beamline to our persistent storage.
+Note the globus can only see files in `Lab` or `Users/$User`.

 > **_Notes for posterity:_**
 > - Is it possible to transfer directly to our persistent lab storage?
 It does not seem to be accessible within the standard Harvard Globus endpoints.